vpavlenko/study-music/README.md

 Contacts
 ---

-Follow updates on a dedicated [twitter](https://twitter.com/studymmmusic).
-Feel free to suggest me other ways to stay in touch with you
+Follow updates on a dedicated [Twitter](https://twitter.com/studymmmusic).
+Feel free to suggest me other ways to stay in touch with you, as this Twitter thing doesn't kick off

-Also, I post updates and other rant on music theory in [telegram](https://t.me/keetezh) (in Russian)
+Also, I post updates and other rant on music theory on [Telegram](https://t.me/keetezh) (in Russian)

 Do you know how to enroll in a music theory program after a computer science BSc and two years of jazz college?
 Please, let me know: cxielamiko@gmail.com, [t.me/vitalypavlenko](https://t.me/vitalypavlenko) (asking for myself)

-Also, I'm happy to chat on topics of visualisation-aided music education and research popularisation
+I'm always happy to chat about visualisation-aided music education and research popularisation